-Sopra Group and Sopra GMT, financial holding company of Sopra Group SA and of Axway, acting in concert vis-à-vis Axway with:
+Sopra Steria Group SA and Sopra GMT, financial holding company of Sopra Steria Group SA and of Axway, acting in concert vis-à-vis Axway with:

-- on the one hand, the Pasquier family group, the Odin family group, Sopra Développement and managers pursuant to an amendment of 27 April 2011 to the shareholders' agreement concluded on 7 December 2009 on Sopra Group SA, such that the provisions of said agreement were extended for the same period to encompass the Company's shares.
+- on the one hand, the Pasquier family group, the Odin family group, Sopra Développement and managers pursuant to an amendment of 27 April 2011 to the shareholders' agreement concluded on 7 December 2009 with regard to Sopra, such that the provisions of said agreement were extended for the same period to encompass the Company's shares.
 With respect to the Company this means: - an undertaking by the parties to act in concert so as to implement shared policies and, in general, to approve any major decisions, - an undertaking by the parties to act in concert in connection with the appointment and reappointment of members of the Company's management bodies, by which the senior managers agree to facilitate the appointment of any individuals proposed by the Pasquier and Odin family groups and Sopra GMT, - an undertaking by the parties to act in concert in connection with any proposed acquisition or disposal of more than 0.20% of the capital or voting rights of the Company, - an undertaking by the parties to act in concert in order to adopt a shared strategy in the event of a public tender offer for the Company's shares,

 - a pre-emptive right granted to the Pasquier and Odin family groups, Sopra GMT and Sopra Développement in the event of any disposal (i) by a senior Company manager of Company shares (right of first refusal for Sopra GMT, right of second refusal for the Pasquier family group, right of third refusal for the Odin family group, right of fourth refusal for Sopra Développement) or (ii) by Sopra Développement of Company shares (right of first refusal for Sopra GMT, right of second refusal for the Pasquier family group, right of third refusal for the Odin family group).
-The exercise price for the pre-emptive right shall equal (x) the price agreed by the transferor and the transferee in the event of an off-market sale, (y) the average share price over the ten trading days preceding the announcement of the disposal in the event of a sale on the market, and (z) in all other cases, the transaction value of the shares; - on the other hand, GENINFO, it being noted that this concerted action, which was confirmed by GENINFO, has not led to a shareholders' agreement with respect to Axway.
-There is, however, an agreement dated 16 November 2004 between Sopra GMT, Messrs Pasquier and Odin on the one hand and GENINFO on the other hand, in which they represent acting in concert vis-à-vis Sopra Group SA, of which they own circa 43.60% of the capital and voting rights (47.45% including the interest held in concert by Sopra GMT, the Pasquier family group and the Odin family group together with Sopra Développement and the managers).
+The exercise price for the pre emptive right shall equal (x) the price agreed by the transferor and the transferee in the event of an off-market sale, (y) the average share price over the ten trading days preceding the announcement of the disposal in the event of a sale on the market, and (z) in all other cases, the transaction value of the shares; - on the other hand, GENINFO, it being noted that this concerted action, which was confirmed by GENINFO, has not led to a shareholders' agreement with respect to Axway.
+Nevertheless, an agreement dated 16 November 2004 between Sopra GMT, Mr Pasquier and Mr Odin on the one hand, and GENINFO on the other hand, wherein the parties state that they are acting in concert with regard to Sopra, remains valid following the completion of the Sopra Steria Group merger transaction, of which they jointly hold approximately 23,4% of capital and 36,3% of the voting rights, 27,7%, taking into account the stake owned in concert by Sopra GMT, the Pasquier Family and the Odin Family along with Sopra Développement and the managers.